zhoubin-me/tm-serve/README.md

    docker-compose up
    ```

-You may need to wait for around 1 min for /invoke service be ready.
+You may need to wait for a few minutes for all services to be ready, as it will download my finetuned models from huggingface.
+You may check ```startup.sh``` for details.

 ## API Usage